zygos/wd-material/material-ai/2-critical-insights-into-ai.md

 Once we see LLMs for what they are, their strengths and weaknesses become more apparent.

-In this part, we will go through some of the limitations of LLMs, focusing on the GPT family of models which is the most popular and widely used family of LLMs.
+In this part, we will go through some of the **limitations of LLMs**, focusing on the GPT family of models which is the most popular and widely used family of LLMs.
 However, nearly all of these limitations are present in other transformer-based models as well: Gemini, Claude, Cohere AI, Llama, and others.

-For some exploration examples, we will use the [OpenAI Playground](https://platform.openai.com/playground) for interacting with a few models.
-While in your day-to-day work, you might ChatGPT, Gemini, or another model more suited for your needs, the playground is a good way to get a feel of what is happening under the hood.

 ## Taking the perspective of an AI model

-While modern models are trained with multiple steps of human feedback and fine-tuning, the power of the model comes from its "base model" - the model that has been trained on a large dataset of books, articles, images, websites and nearly everything that AI companies can get their hands on.
-The base model was trained to predict the next word in a sentence based on the previous words.
+While modern models are trained with multiple steps of **human feedback** and **fine-tuning**, the power of the model comes from its "base model" - the model that has been trained on a large dataset of books, articles, images, websites and nearly everything that AI companies can get their hands on.
+The base model was trained to **predict the next token (word)** in a sequence based on the previous words.
 It does not plan ahead and it does not apply strict logic the way some of us might expect.

-We will peel off the human feedback layer and highlight one of the weaknesses of the model: calculating answers.
+We will peel off the human feedback layer and start by examining what are the limitations of the base models.
+These limitations persist even in the most advanced models, such as ChatGPT GPT-4o.

+highlight one of the weaknesses of the model: calculating answers.
 For that, we will use a base model, GPT-3 - the "grandfather" of ChatGPT family of models.
 The benefit of this model is that does not have the human feedback layer and it is not based around a chatbot-like interface.
 Also, dealing with this base model allows us to see how likely the model is to make each guess which can be quite revealing.

 ### Limited up-to-date knowledge